Lifeboat (Stargate SG-1): Plot

 While exploring an alien planet, SG-1 finds a crashed alien space ship and onboard they discover hundreds of people frozen in stasis pods.
 Colonel Jack O'Neill (Richard Dean Anderson) orders a headcount and the team split up.
 Soon Dr. Daniel Jackson (Michael Shanks) discovers a pod that has failed, when suddenly a bright burst of energy courses throughout the ship knocking SG-1 unconscious.
-Teal'c (Christopher Judge) recovers first and then soon locates O'Neill and Samantha Carter (Amanda Tapping) who are both fine, however they soon locate Jackson who is hysterical upon seeing his teammates.
+Teal'c (Christopher Judge) recovers first and then soon locates O'Neill and Samantha Carter (Amanda Tapping) who are both fine.
+However they soon locate Jackson, who becomes hysterical upon seeing his teammates.
 The team bring Jackson back to Stargate Command, where he becomes enraged and claims that he is the Sovereign of Talthus, and that his name is in fact Martice.
-Dr. Janet Fraiser (Teryl Rothery) conducts an EEG of Jackson which suggests he is in a coma whilst a number of personalities now appear to inhabit his body.
+Dr. Janet Fraiser (Teryl Rothery) conducts an EEG of Jackson which suggests he is in a coma, and his body is now host to a number of personalities.

-Through the different personalities, Dr. Fraiser learns that the people they found are passengers of a ship called Stromos, which was bound for a world called Ardena.
-One of the personalities belonging to a young and fearful boy named Keenin explains that they boarded the ship to escape the destruction of their homeworld.
-Another personality, Tryan, who is one of the ships engineers tells them that the passengers are stored in a cyrosleep and that each persons consciousness has been uploaded to a memory module to avoid deteriorating during the long voyage.
-He also informs Dr. Fraiser that there is no way to separate the cryosleeper from its consciousness or send it to any other than its corresponding body — unless that person dies.
-Believing that someone may have awoken from cyrosleep and caused this, Carter and Teal'c head back to the crashed Stromos to search for the guilty party.
+Through the different personalities, Dr. Fraiser learns that the people they found are passengers of the ship Stromos which was bound for the world Ardena.
+One of the personalities, a young and fearful boy named Keenin, explains that they boarded the ship to escape the destruction of their homeworld.
+Another personality, Tryan, one of the ship's engineers, tells them that the passengers are stored in a cyrosleep and that each person's consciousness has been uploaded to a memory module to avoid deteriorating during the long voyage.
+He also informs Dr. Fraiser that there is no way to separate the cryosleeper from their consciousness or send it to any other than their corresponding body — unless that person dies.
+Believing that someone may have awoken from cyrosleep and caused this, Carter and Teal'c head back to the Stromos to search for the guilty party.